NilFoundation/dbms-python/docs/simple.rst

 Simple Queries
 --------------

 .. caution:: There is no option to add a TTL (Time to live) or batch size optimizations to the Simple Queries due to how Dbms is handling simple relation HTTP requests.
 Your request may time out and you'll see a CursorNextError exception.
-The AQL queries provide full functionality.
+The SQL queries provide full functionality.

 Here is an example of using DbmsDB's **simply queries**: